atomicpages/j2es6/README.md

 # jQuery `$.Class` to ES6/ES2015 Classes

 Code tightly coupled to jQuery?
-Using [jquery-class.js](https://github.com/mach3/jquery-class.js) and you want to make the migration to ES2015 classes?
+Using jQueryMX [class.js](https://github.com/jupiterjs/jquerymx/tree/master/class) and you want to make the migration to ES2015 classes?
 This project allows you to do so.

 ### What this Utility Does